asheroto/Chocolatey-Package-Updater/README.md

 -   Supports scraping the version number from the download URL.
 -   Supports version number replacement in the download URL.

 **Note:** This is a rather new project, being born in late September 2023.
 There may still be some bugs.
 For now, check out the example packages to see how it works.
-Also check out the [To-Do List](#to-do-list) for upcoming features..
+Also check out the [To-Do List](#to-do-list) for upcoming features.

-## How It Works

-The `UpdateChocolateyPackage` function operates in the following steps:

-1. Downloads the package EXE file and retrieves its product version.
-2. Compares the downloaded file's version to the version specified in the nuspec file.
-3. Compares the downloaded file's checksum to the checksum in the `ChocolateyInstall.ps1` script.
-4. Compares the downloaded file's checksum to the checksum in the `VERIFICATION.txt` file (if it exists).
-5. If the package requires an update, it performs the following actions:
-    - Updates the version in the nuspec file.
-    - Updates the url/version/checksum in the `ChocolateyInstall.ps1` script.
-    - Updates the checksum in the `VERIFICATION.txt` file (if it exists).
-    - Sends an alert to a designated URL.

 ## Requirements